 The release of PCI DSS v4.0

 While this standard is not expected to be finalized and released until the end of 2020 or the beginning of 2021, the PCI Security Standards Council has made some information available to the general public on what some of the changes might be.
-As for the exact details of the requirements, that is still under development by the PCI Council.

 While those involved in providing feedback to the Council are not allowed to release any details about the current form of the 4.0 requirements, we can all be excited that the requirements will be receiving a thorough review from the assessors and payments community.